 Change in R&D Strategy?

-I discussed in November that the UK Government refocussed its R&D strategy away from SMEs and towards large companies.
+that the UK Government refocussed its R&D strategy away from SMEs and towards large companies.
 The motivations for that change in strategy became clear from the UK Government’s 2023 consultation document (generally on the basis that there is better value for money in spending taxpayer funds on encouraging large companies to spend on R&D, the scale of that expenditure is larger in aggregate and that it is becoming increasingly difficult to manage fraud and error in respect of the SME R&D relief scheme).

 That strategy seems to remain in place for now.
 The UK Government confirmed that the increase from 13% to 20% for the Research and Development Expenditure Credit (the “RDEC” which is generally the R&D tax relief scheme for large companies) is “permanent” (though you may wonder why the Chancellor failed to take the opportunity to further tune the RDEC for the benefit of large companies).

 One might also wonder whether this increased show of support for SMEs hints at a shift in focus to a more balanced approach to R&D tax reliefs in the UK.
 In my view, the answer is that it does not.